kctang/vt/README.md

 * `veracodePreScan` Perform pre-scan for current build.
 This task will take some time, depending on number of files being processed.
 ** Wait for pre-scan to complete with the `veracodeBuildInfo` task.
 It should return "status=Pre-Scan Success".
-# `veracodePreScanResults` and `preScanModuleVerify` Once pre-scan has completed successfully, we need to perform a
+# `veracodePreScanResults` and `preScanModuleVerify` Once pre-scan has completed successfully, we need to perform a pre-scan module verification.
+This task ensures all modules in pre-scan results are accounted for within the
-pre-scan module verification.
-This task ensures all modules in pre-scan results are accounted for within the white/black list of modules in `src/apps/${appId}/modules-*.txt`.
+white/black list of modules in `src/apps/${appId}/modules-*.txt`.
 Any unaccounted module should be manually resolved by updating the appropriate `modules-*.txt` file.
+Note that `preScanModuleVerify` uses output from the `veracodePreScanResults` task so it must be executed first.

 ### Example Sequence of Tasks